GMKtec M7 Ultra

 Is the M7 Ultra good for a home server or network appliance?

 The M7 Ultra excels as a home server or network appliance thanks to its dual Intel I226V 2.5G Ethernet ports, low power consumption, and compact size.
 Many users run virtualization, home labs, or network services like pfSense on this hardware.
+For even more networking capability, the MINISFORUM MS-01 offers dual 10GbE SFP+ ports.
 The two M.2 slots also provide ample storage expansion for server duties.

 How loud is the GMKtec M7 Ultra?